starknet-edu/starknetbook/src/ch02-06-starknet-devnet.md

 ### Running Options

+Before you add any options, you have to add two extra dashes on the start of the first option ie if you want to add `--seed` option and it is the first one in your options do `cargo run -- --seed SEED_VALUE`

 1. Using a seed

 When you run starknet devnet it gives you a `Seed to replicate this account sequence` meaning you can use the given seed to get the accounts you have used previously making your work easier when using other tools like [`sncast`](https://book.starknet.io/ch02-12-foundry-cast.html) or `starkli` to interact with your contract because you are not going to change the accounts.